 A core team of member volunteers have assumed management roles within the charity to lead our volunteers in our critical activities to meet our goals.

-I have always been an animal lover and, similar to many of our volunteers, had rabbits when I was young but didn’t do the research to realise what was involved in properly caring for them.
+I have always been an animal lover and, like many people, had rabbits when I was young but didn’t realise the extent of what was required to meet their welfare needs.

 Foster Care Manager

 I’m a total animal lover and was looking for an opportunity to contribute more to animal rescue when I spotted the ad for fosterers with Fairly Beloved Rabbit Care.

 Completely new to rabbit ownership and handling at the time, I learned so much from my fellow volunteers and was disappointed to hear how much we need to improve as a society to provide the right level of care and environment for Rabbits.

 A few years later and I’m fully bought into all aspects of the charity, taking on Foster Care Manager (looking after our network of fosters and getting new recruits up and running), attend events and, more importantly, try to get along to all the social get-togethers.

 It’s great to be part of charity that is 100% volunteer ran and where we are all encouraged to share our opinions and contribute towards the direction of the charity and day-to-day decision making.

 We had rabbits as family pets when I was very young and I think that started an obsession!
 I had always said that as soon as it was practical I would have my own rabbits and that opportunity arose when my friend had to re-home her rabbit.
 My partner drove hundreds of miles to collect 10-year-old Podge and bring her home.
 Podge had several complex health needs that inspired me to do a lot of research about how to give her the best life possible.